An introduction to some key concepts in the effective teaching and learning of languages.

 What is language?
 How do we learn meaning in a new language?
 What is easy and hard about learning another language?
 And what is the best way to teach other languages?

 This free online course suggests some answers to these questions.
-It has been developed by the University of Southampton and the British Council, and draws on their exciting joint online course, MA in English Language Teaching.
+It has been developed by the University of Southampton and the British Council, and draws on their work together producing a joint online MA in English Language Teaching.

-The course takes place over five weeks.
+The course takes place over four weeks.
 It will introduce you to some of the latest ideas in research and practice in language learning and teaching.
 We will: